gyakoo/superjumper/README.md

 disappear in a fourth dimension.
 Depending on level, you have a limited or unlimited number of boosters, something like double jump.

+It features different levels of difficulty and 2 modes, Normal & Time Attack.<br/>
+New world with different difficult levels and levels can be added with folders and txt files.

 Binaries and source code provided.

 <img src="./capture.png" width="40%"/> <img src="./capturemult.png" width="40%"/>

 # How to play
 <pre>
 LEFT / RIGHT  : Moving the character
 UP            : Apply a boost force when character is in the air.
 DOWN          : Apply a boost force down
 SPACE         : Pause the game
 ESCAPE        : Exit the game
 F1            : Toggle windowed/fullscreen modes
 </pre>

 # Versions